 Our long-term success depends to a great extent on our ability to continue to discover and develop innovative pharmaceutical products and acquire or collaborate on molecules currently in development by other biotechnology or pharmaceutical companies.
-We currently have approximately 50 potential new drugs in human testing or under regulatory review, and a larger number of projects in preclinical research.
+We currently have approximately 45 potential new drugs in human testing or under regulatory review, and a larger number of projects in preclinical research.

-The following new molecular entity (NME) was approved by regulatory authorities in at least one of the major geographies for use in the disease described.
-The quarter in which the NME initially was approved in any major geography is shown in parentheses:
+The following new molecular entities (NMEs) were approved by regulatory authorities in at least one of the major geographies for use in the diseases described.
+The quarter in which each NME initially was approved in any major geography for any indication is shown in parentheses: